 The more gas stations you drive past in the Peach State, the more likely you are to find parking lot stands selling fruit and boiled peanuts.
 Don’t forget to step inside; you might be in just the right place for amazing fried chicken or biscuits.
-Athens residents and well-informed visitors get their morning fix at Bread Basket, a gas station eatery in the Boulevard Historic District, setup inside a Chevron.
+Athens residents and well-informed visitors get their morning fix at Bread Basket, a gas station eatery in the Boulevard Historic District that is set up inside a Chevron station.
 The biscuits are made fresh daily and can be ordered with fried chicken, sausage, ham or butter.

-Lake Worth, Florida: Delicias Bakery Latin pastries and Cuban sandwiches
+Delicias Bakery pastries and Cuban sandwiches in Lake Worth, Florida

 In South Florida you’ll find Latin pastries, including pastelitos de carne or fruta.
-The puffy, shell-shaped handheld pies are perfect for road-consumption, and come in savory and sweet-sour options like seasoned ground beef and cheese, and guava-pineapple).
+The puffy, shell-shaped handheld pies are perfect for road-trip consumption, and they come in savory and sweet-sour options like seasoned ground beef and cheese, and guava-pineapple.
 Also look for Delicias Bakery, located inside a suburban Lake Worth ExxonMobil station.
 Travelers stopping here can enjoy what may be the best Cuban sandwiches outside of Calle Ocho.

-In the battle of the pig, you must choose a side, or in this case a state (just be careful which you say is better, and how loudly).
-Gas stations in North and South Carolina offer pulled pork barbecue with variations of their famous mustard-based or tomato-vinegar sauces, and both states whole-roast their hogs on low heat for at least two hours – usually overnight, before the shredded favorite makes it onto your plate.
-The meat is then pulled apart, slapped onto a bun and doused in sauces, which differ by establishment depending on location.
+In the battle of the pig, you must choose a side, or in this case a state.
+Just be careful which you say is better, and how loudly.
+Gas stations across the Carolinas offer pulled pork barbecue with variations of their famous mustard-based or tomato-vinegar sauces.

 Some Louisiana gas stations double as Cajun meat markets, hawking a regional sausage called boudin.
 Sold by the casing or ball-shaped, the tasty sausage includes cuts of seasoned pork, liver and rice.
 It's best served hot and ready to eat, but you can also buy it frozen in vacuum-sealed bags to enjoy later.
-Billeaud’s Meat and Grocery, inside a Shell station in Broussard, offers portions of boudin, cracklins (the Southern version of pork rinds) and plate lunches.
+Billeaud’s Meat and Grocery, inside a Shell station in Broussard, offers portions of boudin, cracklin' and plate lunches.
 “The gas station meat market in Cajun country is the best place to buy boudin and cracklins,” said Louisiana food personality Jay Ducote, who also says the dish is “about as quintessential Louisiana as it gets.”

-It’s hard to go wrong in Mississippi when it’s time for a meal, unless you’re doing it on purpose (no idea why you’d do that).
+It’s hard to go wrong in Mississippi when it’s time for a meal.
 The state is known for creating signature versions of various dishes, but many consider Delta Fast Food, one of Cleveland’s favorite corner stores, to be the birthplace of the Delta hot tamale.
 The masa-covered seasoned beef dish has roots south of the U.S. border, arriving in the state via Mexican migrant workers.
 Modern Mississippi versions can be deep-fried or topped in chili.